richard-parnaby-king/External-Followed-Link-Highlighter/README.md

 Click on the 'Load unpackaged extension' button, and navigate to the folder that contains these files.

+Alternatively, the plugin can be installed directly from the <a href="https://chrome.google.com/webstore/detail/external-followed-link-hi/ldppbkmjichlgoknicpibbekkajojclb">Chrome Store</a>

 ## Usage

 Click on the newly created browser button to show any external links on the current webpage that do not have the attribute rel="nofollow"